Street library offers joy of reading amid green environment

 Thousands of plants at the Rialto Park that are now five to seven feet in height provide the visitors of the street library with natural green environment.
 The plants species at the park also included amaltas, har singhar, hareer, panj pattia, farash, Dhaak, khatti, laqat, chakotra, sumbal, reetha, Phulai, gullar, kikar, Peepal, jand, jaman, siris and shahtoot.

-By Ibne AhmadRawalpindi : For nearly eight years, 45-year-old Farooq Haider has been rendering a noiseless service to...
+‘Govt making all-out efforts to facilitate expats’: The incumbent government is making all-out efforts to provide maximum facilities to expatriates and their dependents in the country.

-Islamabad : Federal Ombudsman Ejaz Ahmad Qureshi has applauded the performance of the Punjab Government on the...
+An official source told this agency here on Saturday that a series of projects and schemes was launched for the welfare and development of the Overseas Pakistanis in different sectors including health, education, and social welfare by the current government.

-Islamabad : The incumbent government is making all-out efforts to provide maximum facilities to expatriates and their...
+The number of projects launched for expatriates including Sohni Dharti, schemes of Modern Luxury Apartments, Roshan Digital Account, Prime Minister’s Performance Delivery Unit, Call Sarzameen, Naya Pakistan Calling Project, Visit Pakistan, internship, Complaint Cell, Ambulance Service, Investment Facilities Centre, Reintegration of Returnee Migrant Workers and Foreign Exchange Remittance Card.

 Comments